-Good Governance Uttlesford Council Key Elements 2023/24 Principle Principle A ✓ In line with Public Sector Equality Duty and the Council continues to provide equalities training has been offered to all staff and Councillors to Behaving with reinforce the Council's commitment to promoting equality and fairness integrity, among its local communities, staff and members. demonstrating strong commitment to ✓ Member Code of Conduct forms part of the Council's constitution. ethical values and Code of Conduct complaints are handled by the Monitoring Officer via respecting the rule of engagement with our Independent Persons and the Standards Committee where appropriate.
-Local elections were held on 4 May 2023. law A comprehensive induction programme for new and returning councillors was delivered, and expert external training was utilised in respect of dedicated committee training, as well as for underlying principled training for matters such as standards and governance. ✓ Declarations of Interest remain a standing item on all Committee, Cabinet and Full Council agendas. ✓ The Council's Counter Fraud Working Group who will provide. operational oversight of the Council's counter-fraud activities across all areas.
+Good Governance Principle Uttlesford Council Key Elements 2023/24 Principle A Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of law ✓ In line with Public Sector Equality Duty and the Council continues to provide equalities training has been offered to all staff and Councillors to reinforce the Council's commitment to promoting equality and fairness among its local communities, staff and members. ✓ Member Code of Conduct forms part of the Council's constitution.
+Code of Conduct complaints are handled by the Monitoring Officer via engagement with our Independent Persons and the Standards Committee where appropriate.
+Local elections were held on 4 May 2023.
+A comprehensive induction programme for new and returning councillors was delivered, and expert external training was utilised in respect of dedicated committee training, as well as for underlying principled training for matters such as standards and governance. ✓ Declarations of Interest remain a standing item on all Committee, Cabinet and Full Council agendas. ✓ The Council's Counter Fraud Working Group who will provide operational oversight of the Council's counter-fraud activities across all areas.
 A new Audit Manager was appointed in 2023/24 and commenced employment with the Council on 30 October 2023 and has re-ignited and leads the CFWG. ✓ The annual review letter annual review letter from the Local Government Ombudsman and an annual summary of complaints and compliments relating to the Council's services, was presented to Audit and Standards Committee in September 2023.
 This information is also reviewed quarterly by the Council's Corporate Management Team, in order to share any lessons learnt. ✓ A & S also receives an annual Information Governance Report which covers data protection and information governance, including any instances of data breaches and the position with regard to Freedom of Information responses.
 This report was presented in November 2023.